Keyspan Park

 Left field wall with scoreboard, first base line

 Less happily for the home team, on July 20, 2006, Keyspan Park saw the longest game in NY-Penn League history.
 Brooklyn and Oneonta finished nine innings knotted 1 to 1, and played another 16 innings without a run being scored.
 In the end, the Cyclones ran out of pitchers, outfielder Mark Wright was hammered for five runs in the top of the 26th, and the Tigers won 6 to 1.
+A week later, in classic minor league fashion, a night of promotions centered on the number 26 took place to honor the extra inning epic.
+The hot dog race was a 26 yard sprint, the prize for the plunger toss was 26 toilet rolls, and so on.

 The widest possible view